yetanalytics/unity-xapi-publisher/README.md

     // Start is called before the first frame update void Start() {
-        publisher.SendStartedStatement();
+        // by default, SendStartedStatement can be called with no arguments and uses the configuration from PlayerPrefs to populate it's statements
+        // Note that you can set LRSActivityId and LRSActivityDefinition to override the default activity (which is LRSGameId). publisher.SendStartedStatement();

+        // you can overload SendStartedStatement with a custom ActivityID if you wish to dynamically modify the activity like so: publisher.SendStartedStatement("http://video.games/clicker/level/1", "Level 1 of clicking game");
     }

     // Example of something we can call externally via some object callback (Like a GUI button) public void OnButtonPress() {
+        // similarly, with SendCompletedStatement...
         publisher.SendCompletedStatement();

+        // or..
+        publisher.SendStartedStatement("http://video.games/clicker/level/1", "Level 1 of clicking game");
     }

+    void OnApplicationQuit() {
-    // Example of sending a statement only configuring the verb. void OnApplicationQuit() {
+        // Example of sending a statement only configuring the verb. publisher.SendStatement("http://video.games/verbs/quit", "Quit");

-        publisher.SendStatement("http://video.games/verbs/quit", "Quit");
+        // Or if you wish to send both a custom verb and activity... publisher.SendStatement("http://video.games/verbs/quit", "Quit", "http://video.games/clicker/level/1", "Level 1 of clicking game");

     }
 }
 ```